 Textured vegetable protein's light crumbliness mimics ground beef or turkey to a tee.
 Brown it stovetop with your spices of choice to add to a mock meat spaghetti Bolognese, lasagna, tacos or chili.

 Salad sometimes just ain’t the same without a dash of salty Bac-o’s.
-Vegans who hanker for the taste of pork, fear not — some bacon bits are meat-free like this one from Provident Pantry.
+Vegans who hanker for the taste of pork, fear not — some bacon bits are meat-free.

 Who can resist a burger?
 Make one minus the carbon emissions by making it with veggies — or pick up pre-made patties from a popular brand like Amy’s Kitchen or Sunshine Burger.
 With a wholesome bun, cheese and veggies to top, no one will notice it’s fake.